-Taking all of this into consideration, and in order to reduce potential impacts to neighboring properties, the following STR parking standards are proposed:
+Taking all of this into consideration, and in order to reduce potential impacts to neighboring properties, the following STR parking standards are proposed within the jurisdiction of the Tahoe Regional Planning Agency (TRPA):

 - No STR parking is allowed in the right-of-way. - One parking space is required for every four proposed occupants.